Palhanoo/DeezMusicApi/README.md

 ## Development Status

 - [ ] In active development
-- [ X ] No longer actively developed
+- [X] No longer actively developed
 - [ ] Completed

 This is a very old project.